 Be sure to provide your dog with a dog food brand that is high in quality, which assists substantially in maintaining the breed’s health.

 When it comes to food, the Brittany Beagle only needs approximately one and a half to two cups of dry dog food per day, which calculates to about $35 to $45 per month.

 Always be careful not to feed your dog too much food or too many treats, since an increase in weight can lead to future negative health consequences.

-This is certainly the case for this hybrid which has a potential to gain weight.
+This is certainly the case for this hybrid which has the potential to gain weight.

 How Much Exercise Does The Brittany Beagle Need?

-The Brittany Beagle crossbreed comes from two parent breeds which have similar levels of intensity and needs for activity.
+The Brittany Beagle crossbreed comes from two-parent breeds that have similar levels of intensity and needs for activity.

 This mixed breed needs a daily run and having a backyard where it can play and let off some steam is always a bonus for a dog.